DHCP Server Installation and Configuration

 In the Installation Type tab choose “Role-based or feature-based installation” and click Next.

-In the Server Selection tab make sure the server is chosen from the server pool.
-Note that the server name (DC01.techwayfarer.com) has changed to reflect that is part of the domain we created earlier.
+In the Server Selection tab make sure the correct server is chosen from the server pool.
+Note that the server’s name (DC01.techwayfarer.com) indicates that the server is part of the domain we created in an earlier portion of the lab.
 Click Next.

 In the Server Roles tab choose “DHCP Service”, and the “Add Roles and Features Wizard” will appear.
 Click “Add Features” and then Next.